ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 While I think obsession over what tools (i.e. which editor to use) is unhelpful, I do think that anyone who takes their work seriously should take pride in the toolset they use.
 For this experiment I used a combination of tmux, vim, an info & debug log and Tensorboard to try get an understanding of whats going on.

 I used two tmux windows, one that kept track of the experiment and another with the `energy_py/agents/dqn.py` script open for editing in vim.
 The experiment window shows both the `info.log` and `debug.log`.
+The debug log moves too fast to be viewed but is useful for seeing if the agent is working.

 ![]({{ "/assets/debug_dqn/tmux_setup.png"}})
 tmux window one setup